alexfernandez/loadtest/README.md

 Number of seconds to wait until requests no longer go out.
 (Note: this is different than Apache's ab, which stops _receiving_ requests after the given seconds.)

+#### -r

+Recover from errors.
+Always active: loadtest does not stop on errors.

 #### --rps requestsPerSecond

 Controls the number of requests per second for each client.
 Can be fractional, e.g. --rps 0.5 sends one request every two seconds per client.